 The PBI office in Washington broadened its support network in the United States Congress with two new Congressional Offices playing leading roles in the Democratic Party on commerce-related issues.
-The goal was for the situation of human rights defenders and Afro-Colombian communities to be taken into account during the ratification of the free trade agreement (FTA) between the United States and Colombia.
+The goal was for the situation of human rights defenders and Afro-Colombian communities to be taken into account during the ratification of the free trade agreement (FTA) between Moira Birss from the PBI office in Washington talks with a member of the San José de Apartadó peace community during a field visit.

+the United States and Colombia.
 The PBI office also contacted the offices of Republican members of Congress, prioritising the members of congressional committees, as this party presently holds the majority of the seats in the House of Representatives.